fluencelabs/docs/docs/marine-book/marine-runtime/architecture/core/core.md

 ## Interface-types

-Marine uses Wasmer under the hood and this [crate](https://github.com/fluencelabs/interface-types) for interface types V1 implementation.
+Marine uses a generic Wasm backend interface defined in this [crate](https://github.com/fluencelabs/marine/tree/master/crates/wasm-backend-traits) under the hood.
+There is only [implementation for Wasmtime](https://github.com/fluencelabs/marine/tree/master/crates/wasmtime-backend) at the moment.
+And uses this [crate](https://github.com/fluencelabs/interface-types) for interface types V1 implementation.
 By V1 we mean the interface-types proposal before November 2020:

 ![marine using interface types V1](./marine-using-interface-types-V1.png)